programist78/buy_sub18_05_23/README.md

 ## Installation

-To run this code project without any programming knowledge, please follow these steps:
+To run this code project on both Windows and macOS, please follow these steps:

 ### Server part
-1. Open PowerShell (or any command line interface).
+1. Open a terminal (PowerShell for Windows or Terminal for macOS).
 2. Navigate to the directory where you want to clone the repository.
 For example:
    ```sh
    cd path/to/directory